Chemistry at IU Northwest – Where Should I Start?

 The initial webpage for the CPE has two initial links, a link for registration and a link for signing in.
 Click on the registration link and input some basic information to get registered into the system.
 Afterwards, click on the sign-in link, and sign into the sight using your IU username and password.

-After signing in, you should see a page similar to the one pictured below.
-In particular, note that there are two sections, labeled Topic 1 and Topic 2.
+After signing in, note there are two sections, labeled Topic 1 and Topic 2.
 The first group of items are refresher material while the second is the actual placement exam.

 Topic 1 Refresher Material

 The subjects here denote the material that will be tested in the actual placement exam.
 These can serve as nice reminder problems, so that you don’t feel rusty while taking the actual placement exam.
 There is no credit for completing these exercises, they are completely optional.

 This is the actual placement test you will need to complete in order to determine the best level of chemistry to start with.
 It has a 1 hour and 15 minute timer, and cannot be paused; make sure you have enough time to complete the test before you begin.
 You should bring a scientific or graphing calculator with you, however there will be a link to a periodic table at the top of the question pages during the exam.

 After the exam is complete, your score should be displayed.